Worldwide shipping with track & trace

 Limited range: Like VHF signals, UHF signals have a more limited range due to their higher frequency.

 In summary, each frequency range has unique properties and applications.
-Choosing the right range depends on the specific needs and circumstances of the user.
-A good understanding of HF, VHF and UHF is essential for effective radio communications in the modern world.
+Choosing the right range depends on the user's specific needs and circumstances.
+A good understanding of HF, VHF, and UHF is essential for effective radio communication in the modern world.

 Terms explained

-• HF High Frequency : has a range between 3 MHz and 30 MHz for long distance communication.
-The wavelength of HF is higher than that of VHF and UHF, these waves are also called decameter waves.
+• HF High Frequency : has a range between 3 MHz and 30 MHz for long-distance communication.
+The wavelength of HF is longer than that of VHF and UHF; these waves are also called decameter waves.

 • VHF Very High Frequency : has a range between 30 MHz and 300 MHz for local communication.
-The wavelength of VHF is longer than that of UHF.
+VHF has a longer wavelength than UHF.

 • UHF Ultra High Frequency: has a range between 300 MHz and 3 GHz for local communication and portable applications.
-The wavelength of UHF is shorter than that of VHF.
+UHF has a shorter wavelength than VHF.

 • Ionosphere: Part of the atmosphere that reflects RF signals for long-distance communications.